WMFV

 WMFV (89.5 FM) is a radio station in Ocala, Florida, broadcasting a public radio format as a member of National Public Radio (NPR).
-Licensed to the unincorporated suburb of Cedar Creek (near the western entrance of the Ocala National Forest), the station is currently owned by Community Communications of Orlando as a semi-satellite of Central Florida's main NPR station, WMFE-FM (90.7) and is operated out of WMFE-FM's studios in Orlando.
+Licensed to the unincorporated suburb of Cedar Creek (near the western entrance of the Ocala National Forest), the station is owned by Community Communications of Orlando as a semi-satellite of Central Florida's main NPR station, WMFE-FM 90.7, and is operated out of WMFE-FM's studios at the Hugh F. McKean Public Broadcasting Center on East Colonial Drive in Orlando.
 In addition to Ocala, WMFV serves The Villages, an age-restricted master planned development.
 This arrangement is similar to a commercial station in Orlando, as Fox's O&O television station WOFL (channel 35) has Ocala-based WOGX (channel 51) also serve as a semi-satellite station.

-After 15 years as a contemporary Christian music station, the then-WKSG 89.5, known as Daystar Radio 89.5, changed formats New Year's Day 2008 to a carefully researched and blended mix of big band, smooth jazz and select AAA (adult album alternative) music calling itself "The Boulevard".
-The station was owned by Daystar Public Radio, Inc. (a company completely unrelated to the Daystar Television Network).

-The WKSG call sign was previously used by a Detroit-area station on 102.7 FM, now WDKL.

-On September 25, 2017, it was announced that WKSG was sold by Daystar to Community Communications.
-The deal expanded WMFE-FM's footprint to an underserved area of Central Florida, including portions of Lake and Marion counties.

-The station changed its call sign to WMFV on January 4, 2018.
-The sale closed on January 5, 2018.

-On March 3, 2018, the station soft-launched under CCI management, carrying WMFE-FM's locally originated programming and NPR's Morning Edition and All Things Considered, with automated classical music from Classical 24 outside of that time.

-In early September 2019, the station dropped classical music, along with some local programming, replacing it with additional news/talk programming from WMFE-FM and other public radio sources.

-Previous logos

 The last logo under previous Daystar ownership.